kavia-common/music-streaming-service-21915-22054/BackendAPI/README.md

 - Pydantic for request/response models
 - python-jose for JWT
 - bcrypt for password hashing
-- CORS configurable via env
+- CORS configurable via env (CORS_ORIGINS).
+If unset, backend defaults to permissive CORS in dev to simplify local testing.

 Run locally on 0.0.0.0:8000 by default.